Related Foreclosure Articles:

 For instance, if you have missed payments and the loan modification is to get you back in good standing, the lender may need to verify that you can in fact continue making payments once the modification is complete.

-One thing to note is that loan modification requests tend to be easier and more likely to success when it's on a primary residence, as opposed to a secondary or investment property.
+One thing to note is that loan modification requests tend to be easier and more likely to succeed when it's on a primary residence, as opposed to a secondary or investment property.

 Is a loan modification a good idea?